janscience/GCA-Python/README.md

 ## Authentication

-A `.netrc` file with `machine`, `name` and `password` in the users home root is required.
+A `.netrc` file with `machine`, `login` and `password` in the users home root is required.
-`name` has to be a GCA-Web user with appropriate conference admin privileges to access the conferences' information. e.g. content of a .netrc file:
+`login` has to be a GCA-Web user with appropriate conference admin privileges to access the conferences' information. e.g. content of a .netrc file:

     machine abstracts.conferences.org
-    user username@host.com
+    login username@host.com
     password plainPassword